OpenMined/TenSEAL/README.md

 ## Features

-- Encryption/Decryption of vectors of integers using BFV
+- :key: Encryption/Decryption of vectors of integers using BFV
-- Encryption/Decryption of vectors of real numbers using CKKS
+- :old_key: Encryption/Decryption of vectors of real numbers using CKKS
-- Element-wise addition, substraction and multiplication of encrypted-encrypted vectors and encrypted-plain vectors
+- :fire: Element-wise addition, substraction and multiplication of encrypted-encrypted vectors and encrypted-plain vectors
-- Dot product and vector-matrix multiplication
+- :cyclone: Dot product and vector-matrix multiplication
-- Complete SEAL API under `tenseal.sealapi`
+- :zap: Complete SEAL API under `tenseal.sealapi`

 ## Usage